 We all need to be cherished.
-And despite our good intentions, most of us don't tell our spouses, children, or other loved ones often enough just how precious they are to us.
-If we can resist the commercialization, Valentines Day can be a wonderful opportunity to remind all of our loved ones (not only our sweethearts) how glad we are that they're in our lives.
+But despite our good intentions, too often we forget to tell the people we love just how precious they are to us.
+Valentines Day reminds us to tell all of our loved ones (not only our sweethearts) how glad we are that they're in our lives.

 If you must buy a gift, choose it using the GIFT test: does it create more Gratitude, Intimacy, Fondness and Trust between you, or does it just impress?
-In other words, a bottle of inexpensive champagne, some sandwiches, and an invitation to a picnic supper in bed after the kids are asleep meets this test a lot better than jewelry or candy.
-For kids or adults, try one of the gift ideas below.
+In other words, a bottle of inexpensive champagne, some sandwiches, and an invitation to a massage and picnic supper in bed after the kids are asleep meets this test a lot better than jewelry or candy.
+Or try one of the gift ideas below -- for adults or kids.

 2. Alternate gift ideas:

 The best gift of all is always a simple letter to your loved ones detailing how grateful you are to have them in your life.
 Be as specific as possible; “The way you let me sleep in the morning while you make the kids breakfast” and "The way you dance with such exuberance” are more satisfying than “You’re lovable,” because the recipient feels seen and appreciated.
 Don’t worry if it isn’t eloquent.
 Any heartfelt love letter will be cherished by the recipient much more than a store-bought gift.
 This isn't only for your partner; children feel loved when we notice who they are and what they contribute to us, our family, and the world.
 Your kids will will reread your letters during tough times.
 They'll save them for the rest of their lives.